Kundalini meditation technique has earned something of a cult reputation amongst yogis.

 What Is Kundalini Meditation Technique?

-Kundalini meditation is, as you guessed, a meditation from Kundalini yoga.
+Kundalini meditation technique is a meditation from Kundalini yoga.
 We use it for kundalini awakening.

-It is actually one of the world’s oldest meditation techniques.
+Actually, it is one of the world’s oldest meditation techniques.
 Indeed, it was first mentioned in the Hindu texts The Upanishads around 600 to 800 B.C.

 However, many beginners do it anyway.
 Why?
 Because it is immensely popular.

 Yogi Bhajan started teaching Kundalini meditation technique in the West in 1968.
 He stated that the method has many health benefits.
-He too yogis to practise it for happiness, consciousness, and health.
-And so the method became popular.
+He told yogis to practise it for happiness, consciousness, and health.
+And so, the method became popular.

 This, of course, was before Yogi Bhajan was accused of sexual, emotional, and physical abuse—which made many people question the legitimacy of Kundalini meditation technique.

-Despite those allegations, however, many yogis are interested in learning the method, perhaps because of the promised benefits of Kundalini meditation.
+Despite those allegations, however, many yogis are interested in learning the method.
+Why?
+Possibly because of the promised benefits of Kundalini meditation.

 Let’s take a look.

-There is little scientific research to substantiate the supposed benefits of kundalini meditation.
+There is little scientific evidence on the benefits of Kundalini meditation technique.
 However, those who have practised the method speak of these benefits: